Execution Module

 First Atom in a pipeline (typically a data streamer) will be called by system, which is an indication that (re)start is in progress and we have successfully connected to the broker.

-data by default is a dict and all keys on this dict are being set as properties on the object.
+data by default is a dict.
 Any information that needs to be passed to atoms down the chain, should be appended to data without removing any existing keys.

 This method can be synchronous as well as asynchronous (in the subclass it’s ok to override it with async def onData(self, data, *args)).
 If it’s async, it will be put in the asyncio loop.